top of page

 Are there any reasons why I can’t use a limited company for my contracting?

 If you don’t work on a government contract then there are no reasons why you can’t operate and invoice out of your own limited company.
 The off-payroll rules that came into force in the public sector in 2017 led to many government departments and agencies stopping contractors from using their own limited companies.
 This has meant that umbrella companies have become the norm for those working on government contracts.
-It was announced in the 2018 Autumn Budget that the same rules will be enforced in the private sector in 2020.
+These rules were rolled out to the private sector in 2021 and contractors may now be influenced by their end client or agency as to whether or not their contract gives them greater flexibility to use a limited company.
 Due to the Covid-19 Pandemic, the introduction of these rules has been delayed until April 2021.

 I understand that as a contractor I can claim expenses to offset tax?